 This booklet will help you to provide essential information about your child when they are going to an activity such as scouts, play schemes, organised activities, etc. The Passport can hold information about your child’s medication, likes and dislikes, and emergency contacts.

 How do we use your information?

-By joining SCIP you influence the planning process by informing service providers of your child’s needs now and in the future.
-The information you provide about the services your child requires are vital for the planning and funding of services in the future.
+By joining SCIP you influence the planning process by informing service providers of your child’s needs.
+The information you provide about the services your child requires are vital for the planning and funding of services.

 Telephone: 01480 379 827